LinMinae/2021/README.md

 **Keywords:** Japanese law, citations of Taiwanese law, regulation of leprosy (Hansen’s disease) epidemic, J.Y.
 Interpretation No. 649 of Taiwan, Act for Implementation of J.Y.
 Interpretation No. 748

 ----------------------------------------------------------------------------
- * "THE TAPIOKA-WARE LICENSE" (Revision 1):
+### "THE TAPIOKA-WARE LICENSE" (Revision 1):
- * <LinMinae@gmail.youknow> wrote this file.
-As long as you retain this notice you
- * can do whatever you want with this stuff.
-If we meet some day, and you think
- * this stuff is worth it, you can buy me a tapioka drink in return.
+<LinMinae@gmail.youknow> wrote these files.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a tapioka drink in return.
 Lin Minae
 ----------------------------------------------------------------------------